copyrip/README.md/README.md

 This body of work consists in severals shows[0] about various micro media history events.
 A subjective documentation of the tools needed to produce the lectures is written alongside their content.
 And a foreword from the author.

+The tools are presented in a subjective humorous manner, as not to duplicate their full documentation, as it is usually readily available.

 ## 💥table of contents

 * /shows/ - the core of my thesis